yqkee0411/smart_gate_opener/README.md

 **Motivation:**
 - Frequent parcel deliveries when I am not home.
 - Poor remote control range (car window tint blocks RF signal).
-- Need to open the gate remotely before arriving home.
+- No need to wait for gate openeing while arriving home.

-By integrating the gate into **Home Assistant** and **Apple HomeKit**, I can now open/close the gate from my phone, automate actions, and check its status remotely.
+By integrating the gate into **Home Assistant** and **Apple HomeKit**, I can now open/close the gate from my phone and check its status remotely.

 ---